 The directors anticipate that all of the pronouncements will be adopted in the Group's accounting policy for the first period beginning on or after the effective date of the pronouncement.
-These new and amended HKFRSs are not expected to have a material impact on the Group's consolidated financial statements.
+Information on new and amended HKFRSs that are expected to have impact on the Group's accounting policies is provided below.
+Other new and amended HKFRSs are not expected to have a material impact on the Group's consolidated financial statements.